 My Traveling Fellow support from the Academy of Physical Therapy Research allowed me to travel to Washington University School of Medicine and spend 4 days in December 2017 in Dr. Catherine Lang’s Neurorehabilitation Research Laboratory.
 We are working on a perspective manuscript that brings together my research in infants and her research in adults.

 We are both using wearable sensors to measure full day arm use in the natural environment.
 We are almost ready to submit the manuscript as a Special Communication to Archives of Physical Medicine and Rehabilitation.
 We have communicated with the Editors, and they see our article as a potential fit.
 We plan to submit it for peer review by the end of May, 2018.

 In addition to the dedicated time for the collaborative work we did on the paper, my research career was facilitated by additional experiences.
 I enjoyed interacting with the laboratory members and learned more about laboratory management.
 I was able to get advice on career development and grant development from Dr. Lang and other faculty.
 Specifically, I had the opportunity to present my aims for an upcoming grant submission in a faculty feedback session.

-Thank you to everyone at Washington University School of Medicine for hosting me, and thank you to the Section on Research for supporting my travel.
+Thank you to everyone at Washington University School of Medicine for hosting me, and thank you to the Academy of Physical Therapy Research for supporting my travel.
 Getting away from my day-to-day routine and emerging myself in the environment of another university was a very important component of the experience.
 It resulted in an incredibly valuable and productive week, directly for our paper and indirectly for my professional development.

 Beth A. Smith, PT, DPT, PhD